influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/basic-query.md

 ## Result set

-If at least one row satisfies the query, {{% cloud-name %}} returns row data in the query result set.
+If at least one row satisfies the query, {{% product-name %}} returns row data in the query result set.
 If a query uses a `GROUP BY` clause, the result set includes the following:

 - Columns listed in the query's `SELECT` clause